arackaf/mongo-graphql-starter/README.md

 ---

-`update<Type>` requires an `_id` argument, as well as an update argument, named for your `<type>`.
+`update<Type>` requires an `_id` argument, as well as an update argument, named for your `<Type>`.
 This argument can receive fields corresponding to each field in your type.
 Any value you pass will replace the corresponding value in Mongo.

 For example